cenk1cenk2/docker-softether-vpnsrv/README.md

 The Docker images are tagged with matching versions to the original repository.

-`latest` tag is reserved for the current snapshot of the default branch on the upstream SoftEtherVPN repository.
+The `latest` tag is reserved for the current snapshot of the default branch on the upstream SoftEtherVPN repository.

 ### Health Check